-Dental implant restoration happens once the implant posts and jaw bone have healed completely.
-This procedure, known as osseointegration, lasts 4 to 6 months and lays a solid foundation for the new tooth replacement that will be implanted on top.
+Dental implant restoration happens once the implant posts and the jaw bone have healed completely.
+This procedure, known as osseointegration, lasts four to six months and lays a solid foundation for the new tooth replacement that will be implanted on top.

 The implant posts will be exposed again during this step, and a connecting abutment will be attached to each one.
 After another one to two weeks of healing, you return to the office, and the crown, bridge, or denture is affixed to these connecting abutments

 Caring for your dental implants is similar to caring for your natural teeth.
 You should brush and floss regularly, as well as visit your dentist for regular checkups and cleanings.
 It's also important to avoid habits like smoking, which can increase your risk of implant failure.

 The cost of dental implants can vary depending on various factors, including the number of implants needed, the complexity of the procedure, and your geographic location.
 However, many dental insurance plans can cover some or all of the cost of dental implants, and financing options are often available at your implant provider’s office.